 Arethusa Falls and Frankenstein Cliff Trail is a 4.3 mile moderately trafficked loop trail located near Bartlett, New Hampshire that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Directions from Bartlett, NH: Travel north approximately 12 miles on US 302 to the park entrance.
 Soon after entering the park, you will see a parking lot on your left specifically for this waterfall trail.

 Came back and did Frankenstein solo three days after Arethusa (2/7/17) This was after about an 8 inch dusting of snow the night before and I was the only one on the trail the entire time therefore breaking trail with only shoes and spikes.
 From the train tracks to the top it was all solid uphill and I was scrambling the majority of the time.
 View was amazing and it was creepy knowing no one else was around and creating the first tracks of the day myself.
 It took me two and a half hours from the parking lot, up to the Ripley split, and back down Arethusa trail - I opted out of Falcon Cliff and I was a sweaty mess.
 I would definitely recommend using snow shoes after a fresh snowfall and be very careful on the steep paths and in the fresh snow it is tough to gauge where the trail actually is.
 Would NOT recommend this hike in the winter time for children, people with heart conditions, or someone who is not confident in their balance and endurance.
 A great fitness challenge!